 Ship owners and operators need to conduct thorough economic impact assessments to determine how emissions pricing will affect their bottom line.
 This proactive approach will allow them to make informed decisions about fuel choices, operational efficiencies, and investments in green technologies.
 In addition, investing in cleaner, energy-efficient technologies and alternative fuels such as LNG, hydrogen or ammonia can help mitigate the financial impact of emissions pricing while reducing the carbon footprint of ships.

 Diversifying strategies is critical to managing the risks associated with emissions pricing.
-This includes exploring clean energy sources, optimising ship routes for fuel efficiency, and investing in emissions reduction technologies such as exhaust gas cleaning systems (scrubbers).
+This includes exploring clean energy sources, optimizing ship routes for fuel efficiency through advanced voyage management systems, and investing in emissions reduction technologies such as exhaust gas cleaning systems (scrubbers).
 Flexibility and adaptability will be critical as we move toward a green future.
 The ability to adapt strategies to evolving emissions prices and changing regulations will be critical to long-term success.

 The Signal Ocean Platform & Emission Prices